Wall Street Pummels FirstEnergy Corp. (FE) After Recent Earnings Report

 FE’s Market Performance

-FE stocks went down by -1.40% for the week, with a monthly drop of -1.09% and a quarterly performance of 6.14%, while its annual performance rate touched 20.96%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 2.18% for FirstEnergy Corp..
-The simple moving average for the period of the last 20 days is -1.27% for FE stocks with a simple moving average of 5.90% for the last 200 days.
+FE stocks went up by 2.12% for the week, with a monthly jump of 1.43% and a quarterly performance of 10.39%, while its annual performance rate touched 25.26%.
+The volatility ratio for the week stands at 2.93% while the volatility levels for the past 30 days are set at 2.27% for FirstEnergy Corp..
+The simple moving average for the period of the last 20 days is 1.27% for FE stocks with a simple moving average of 7.92% for the last 200 days.

 Analysts’ Opinion of FE